 Once you have a good understanding of the values and relationships that exist in the data set, you can experiment with lenses and decide on the most appropriate way to display the data.
-Creating a Table lens is a quick way to view the data that you filtered.
+Creating a Table lens is a quick way to get started with learning about the values and relationships in the data and to see how the new filter works.

-12. To create a lens, click the Select or create visualizations of your data link on the What can I do next tab.
+12. To create a Table lens, click the Select or create visualizations of your data link on the What can I do next tab.
 Anzo displays the Lens Selection dialog box.
 Since lenses have not been created previously, the list of lenses is empty: